-Barry Soper: Engage with your audience National
+Barry Soper: Jacinda Ardern dodges KiwiBuild questions, Simon Bridges fails to engage

 An autocue would have helped, the Perspex screen that pops the words up in front of you and allows you to at least pretend to be engaging with the audience.

-Most other leaders have used them but not Bridges who was insistent on reading his notes, not deviating from the words typed in front of him, although despite his concentration, he misread a figure he spent the closing months of last year rehearsing, the three hundred million he claims Labour's spent on working groups because they didn't do the work themselves in opposition.
+Most other leaders have used them but not Bridges, who was insistent on reading his notes, not deviating from the words typed in front of him, although despite his concentration, he misread a figure he spent the closing months of last year rehearsing, the $300 million he claims Labour's spent on working groups because they didn't do the work themselves in opposition.

-He read the figure as three million, but no one noticed.
+He read the figure as $3m, but no one noticed.

 Bridges is capable of much better, he's got a keen sense of humour and he should get out of the courtroom and use it.

-But it's a pity he can't use his courtroom skills with the Prime Minister at the moment who was dodging questions in a way that would have put Winston Peters to shame.
-Jacinda Ardern was at a spa retreat with her caucus in Martinborough and was standing alongside her embattled Kiwibuild Minister Phil Twyford who dominated the time she spent with the media.
+But it's a pity he can't use his courtroom skills with the Prime Minister at the moment, who was dodging questions in a way that would have put Winston Peters to shame.
+Jacinda Ardern was at a spa retreat with her caucus in Martinborough and was standing alongside her embattled KiwiBuild Minister Phil Twyford, who dominated the time she spent with the media.

-She'd just told her caucus this year was about delivery but then failed to deliver or address questions about whether they'd meet Kiwibuild targets, the first of which falls due in July with the thousand new homes they'd promised would be ready to move in to.
+She'd just told her caucus this year was about delivery - but then failed to deliver or address questions about whether they'd meet KiwiBuild targets, the first of which falls due in July with the 1000 new homes they'd promised would be ready to move in to.

 Hardly surprising considering fewer than 50 have been completed.

-Instead Ardern again and again ignored questions about interim targets and repeated their target of building a hundred thousand Kiwibuild homes over ten years, saying that's the goal.
+Instead Ardern again and again ignored questions about interim targets and repeated their target of building 100,000 KiwiBuild homes over 10 years, saying that's the goal.

 The interim goals, even though she wouldn't say so, are now about as likely as Simon Bridges is of throwing away his speech notes.